the-louie/appdaemon_frigate_notifier/README.md

 - Video downloads use a thread pool (5 workers) for concurrent processing
 - Non-blocking MQTT message handling

-### Retry Logic
+### Media Download Logic
-- Automatic retry for failed video downloads
+- Video downloads with 30-second timeout and 2-second retries
-- Configurable retry attempts and delays
+- Automatic fallback to snapshot images if video fails
-- Graceful handling of network issues
+- Immediate notification sending when media is available

 ### File Management
 - Automatic cleanup of old video files